Q. Is it safe to travel on a coach?

 Q Are you carrying out additional cleaning on your services?

-A. We already have well-established and rigorous cleaning regimes for our coaches and we’re continuing to enhance the measures we have in place in response to the developing situation.
-We’ll have more regular cleaning of the main customer touch-points such as hand poles and grab rails with anti-viral products.
+A. We already have well-established and rigorous cleaning regimes for our coaches and we’re continuing to enhance the measures we have in place.
+We have more regular cleaning of the main customer touch-points such as hand poles and grab rails with anti-viral products.
 We’re also giving additional cleaning materials such as personal hand sanitiser for frontline employees as well as cleaning supplies.
 Our people will also be issued with regular reminders about hygiene good practice.

 Q. Do you provide hand sanitiser on your services?

 A. Yes we’ll have anti-bac stations on our coaches.